-Off street parking areas for more than three vehicles shall have the individual spaces marked and shall be designed and maintained so that each space has access to a public street or drive without moving another car.
+Permanent off-street parking areas for more than three vehicles shall have the individual spaces marked and shall be designed and maintained so that each space has access to a public street or drive without moving another car.
 Parking lots shall also demonstrate that they provide adequate aisles or turn around space to meet this requirement.
-Parking lots accommodating more than 20 vehicles shall be broken into smaller units separated by buildings, landscaping, storm water improvements and/or walkways to provide safe access, diminish storm water impacts and provide a visual break to the open parking expanse.
+Permanent parking lots accommodating more than 20 vehicles shall be broken into smaller units separated by buildings, landscaping, storm water improvements and/or walkways to provide safe access, diminish storm water impacts and provide a visual break to the open parking expanse.
+Temporary parking for events or parking for accessory on farm businesses may consist of well-drained fields, private farm roads or other appropriate surfaces within the farmyard.